rosafilgueira/Exploring_TheList_Data/README.md

 Go to [mining_LIST_API_data](./mining_LIST_API_data) for starting mining this type of resource.

+Note: A FREE account is limited to 1,000 requests per month.

 ## LIST Dataset 2018 to 2021

 This collection of resources are intended for users with access to LIST dataset from **2018 to 2021**.